arthurjweaver/wwe-controller-firmware/README.md

 - send Modbus/TCP requests to a Nuvation BMS (port 502) - once per second
 - send system data via UDP to a data server (ports 58328, 58329, 58330, 58332) - once per second
 - send system configuration via UDP to an update server (port 58331) - once every few minutes
-- send HTTPS requests to the National Weather Service (NWS) API (port 443) - once per hour
+- send HTTPS requests to the [National Weather Service API](https://www.weather.gov/documentation/services-web-api) (port 443) - once per hour
 - send HTTP requests to a firmware update server (port 49152) - as needed

 Rarely, during Ethernet access, the code has been observed to hang, and recovers only when the watchdog timer times out.
 Efforts to track down this known problem are currently focused on dealing with "stuck sockets":